aradi/nanocut/doc/configuration.rst

   Specifies the conventional Bravais cell as linear combination of the primitve lattice vectors (3x3 integers).
 If set, the axis specifications in the `periodicity` section and any Miller indices in the input file will interpreted with respect to the conventional Bravais cell.
-(The `superlattice` option in the `periodicity` section can be used to find out the transformation vector for the conventional Bravais cell.)

   The cubic Bravais cell of diamond would require the input::